rrwick/Filtlong/README.md

 I owe many thanks to [Kat Holt](https://holtlab.net/) and [Louise Judd](https://scholar.google.com.au/citations?user=eO22mYUAAAAJ) for keeping me well supplied with Nanopore reads.

-Filtlong makes use of some nice open source libraries:
+Filtlong makes use of some nice open source libraries – thank you to the developers:
 * [Klib](https://github.com/attractivechaos/klib/) for easy fastq parsing
 * [args](https://github.com/Taywee/args) for command-line argument parsing.
 * [C++ bloom filter library](https://github.com/ArashPartow/bloom) for some memory-saving in the k-mer counting

-Thank you to the developers of these libraries!
+Finally, credit for the great punny program name goes to my wife, Rosalind!

 ## License